-Transat's Audit Committee approved the latest version of Audit Committee's Charter at its meeting held on December 18, 2012.
-The Board of Directors adopted and ratified the Audit Committee's Charter on December 19, 2012.
-A copy of the Charter of the Audit Committee is attached as Schedule I.
+Transat's Audit Committee approved the latest version of Audit Committee's Charter at its meeting held on September 10, 2013.
+The Board of Directors adopted and ratified the Audit Committee's Charter on September 11, 2013.
+A copy of the Charter of the Audit Committee is attached as Schedule I to this AIF.